 - To keep things simple, I’m going to show you how to create a single letter today.
 Then, you can use the same steps to go on to more significant projects, like creating full words.

-- Bold block letters tend to work best with busy patterns, so keep that in mind as you’re creating your letters.
+- Bold block letters work best with busy patterns, so keep that in mind as you create your letters.

 - Open a new canvas in Procreate.
 On layer one, draw a bold block letter.
 I used the Tropical Block Brush to draw a big letter “O,” but you can draw any letter you’d like.